chrischow/dataandstuff/_posts/.ipynb_checkpoints/2020-04-09-singapore-covid19-case-data-checkpoint.md

 </div>

-Above, I list the top 20 cases that we got wrong, ordered by the predicted probability of passing.
-A big problem: **two of the four decease cases appear here**.
+Above, I list the top 20 cases that we got wrong, ordered by the predicted probability of being discharged.
+A big problem: **two of the four deceased cases appeared here**.
 In fact, one of them had a predicted discharge probability of 82%!

 ```python